alburnus/team-app-reactjs-tutorial/README.md

 To enclose different component in component just add component name as element eg.: <TeamMessage/>
 To pass parameter value to component do this: <TeamMessage message='Hi' />
+Inside curly braces can put any valid JavaScript expression: 2+2, callFunction().

 ```javascript 1.8
 import React from 'react';